State of the Market Report reveals advisory boards are a growing force in corporate business

 About the Report

 The findings in this report are based on a series of surveys conducted on behalf of the Advisory Board centre and actual case studies of Advisory Board activities from July 2017 to December 2018.
 Respondents are drawn from 250 individual chairs, advisors and experts.
 Participating organisations include those which are actively engaged with more than 100 Advisory Board events.
-These firms range from pre-revenue start-ups to intranational organisations with annual turnover of $200m.
+These firms range from pre-revenue start-ups to intranational organisations with an annual turnover of $200m.
 The report investigates how companies are engaging with advisory boards in future-proofing their business and reviews long term trends in the sector.

 About the Advisory Board Centre